 - No personal assets (e.g. home, car) is required to collateralize the loan

-- Loan qualification criteria is less strict compared to conventional banks
+- Loan qualification criteria are less strict compared to conventional banks

 - More businesses earning less than $1 million in sales